 Many of you will take a part-time job to boost your finances while at university, whether it's to pay your way through your degree or for unexpected occasions.

-It also enhances your CV ready for when you graduate.
 Royal Holloway offers a number of vacancies to students on campus and also works with local employers to ensure you're aware of the jobs available.

 We recommend you work no more than 20 hours per week, during the term time, so work doesn't interfere with your studies and gives you time to socialise.

 We estimate you should think of needing somewhere between £7,000 to £10,000 for a single person on campus, per academic year, to cover accommodation, food, personal expenses, study-related costs and some limited travelling.

 International students also need to take into account various settling-in expenses, including arrangements for travel to and within the UK, visas and travel and health insurance.